 (3) An order made by the Governor under section 35A of the Fire Brigades Act 1942 that is in force immediately before the day on which this section comes into operation, continues in force on and after that day, subject to the Fire Brigades Act 1942 (as amended by this Act), as if it were a notice made by the Minister under that section as amended by this Act.

-”.
+16 The Courts Legislation Amendment and Repeal Act 2004 Sch.
+2 cl.
+18 was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
+77(13).

 17 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-18 The Courts Legislation Amendment and Repeal Act 2004 Sch.
-2 cl.
-18 was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
-77(13).

-19 Footnote no longer applicable.

-20 The amendment in the Water Services Legislation Amendment and Repeal Act 2012 s.
+18 The amendment in the Water Services Legislation Amendment and Repeal Act 2012 s.
 213(4)(a) is not included because the subsection it sought to amend had been amended before the amendment purported to come into operation.